 For an inexpensive date, come to the museum’s Art After Five.
 Get into the museum for $5 after 5 p.m. on Thursdays.
-In the summer months, this includes the Cocktails on the Skyline event where couples can enjoy the downtown view from the rooftop with live music.
+On days with nice weather, this includes the Cocktails on the Skyline event where couples can enjoy the downtown view from the rooftop with live music.

 The museum offers a Dinner and a Movie package that includes one film admission ticket for the Museum’s Noble Theater and a prix fixe meal selection from the Museum Cafe.
 The Museum Cafe has designed a two–course menu to facilitate a great dinner with a minimal wait.
-The Dinner and a Movie package is $28 per person and can be purchased through the Museum Cafe.
+The Dinner and a Movie package can be purchased through the Museum Cafe.
 Reservations are required.
-To make your meal and movie selections, call (405) 235-6262.
+To make your meal and movie selections, call the museum at (405) 235-6262.

 200 SE 4th St., Oklahoma City

-The standard first-visit New Climber package, includes all the necessary equipment, training, and day pass to get you climbing safely for $27 per person.
+The standard first-visit New Climber package, includes all the necessary equipment, training, and day pass to get you climbing safely.

 ‣ More on Rocktown